hyperonecom/h1-cli/docs/iam.md

 Command List

   spec              Print specification of context
   create            Create iam/project [project_create]
   list              List iam/project [project_list]
   show              Get iam/project [project_get]
   update            Update iam/project [project_update]
   delete            Delete iam/project [project_delete]
-  stats      Manage stats of the project
-  limit      Manage limits of the project
   billing           Manage billings of the project
   payment           Manage payments of the project
   invoice           Manage invoices of the project
   proforma          Manage proformas of the project
+  credentialStore   Manage credentialStores of the project quota             Manage quotas of the project
+  invitation        Manage invitations of the project
+  ownership         Manage ownerships of the project
   service           Manage services of the project
   tag               Manage tags of the project
   event             Manage events of the project
   policy            Manage policies of the project
   role              Manage roles of the project
   sa                Manage sas of the project
   select            Select default project
 ```

 #### h1 iam project spec